 The ASP development area will be redistricted and subdivided for Rural Industrial land use.
 Large lot sizes are typical for rural industrial developments, which is consistent with the proposed lotting plan provided by Red Willow Planning.
-Proposed lot sizes range from roughly 1.00 acres to 9.97 acres as shown in Figure 1-3.
+Proposed lot sizes range from roughly 1.00 acres to 9.97 acres as shown in Figure 1-3 at the subdivision stage once phasing has been confirmed as the development phasing may impact proposed stormwater management facility (SWMF) locations.